arti-nova/ThoughtBoard/README.md

-## Thoughtboard
+## ThoughtBoard

-Thoughtboard is a MERN stack application in which you can create, edit ,delete and manag your thoughts.
+ThoughtBoard is a MERN stack application in which you can create, edit ,delete and manag your thoughts.

 ## 🚀 Features